 We have the knowledge about trusts and trustees responsibilities, not just the investment capability running trust portfolios

-Trusts serve many different purposes but chief amongst them is to protect the assets contained within them, or to make sure that the wishes of the person setting up the trust continue to take effect, perhaps long after that person has died.
+Whilst the Treasury may be of the view that trusts exist for no reason other than to avoid tax, that is a mistaken view.
+Trusts serve many different purposes, but chief amongst them is to protect the assets contained within them, or to make sure that the wishes of the person setting up the trust continue to take effect, perhaps long after that person has died.

 The multitude of reasons for a trust mean that notwithstanding the sometimes unattractive tax treatment, trusts nevertheless get created.
-This will usually be the function of a solicitor who will advise on the powers to be given to trustees, the directions that can reasonably be contained within a trust, and deal with the various legal aspects regarding the management of the trust.
+This will usually be the function of a solicitor who will advise on the powers to be given to trustees, the directions that can reasonably be contained within a trust, and deal with the various legal aspects regarding its management.

-A good many referrals come in our direction largely because in addition to being regulated for investment activity, we also have staff with qualifications and experience in the management of trusts and estates and who therefore can take account of the nuances of each trust and hence hopefully manage the trust assets to better effect.
+A good many referrals come in our direction largely because in addition to being regulated for investment activity, we also have staff with qualifications and experience in the management of trusts and estates, who therefore can take account of the nuances of each trust and hence hopefully manage the trust assets to better effect.